district09/check_ms_win_disk_load/README.md

 ### Status

-In test phase.
+Testing.
 Plugin confirmed to work, but could contain small bugs.
-I also need to implement warning and critical thresholds for read and write queue length.

 ### How To